timbrinson/FloraCatalog/docs/Notes and To Do.md

 -Include brief quotes about plants from reputable sources, with proper citing and references to the source.
 Follow guidance provided by Google AI - see document of session conversation.

--Include 'a.k.a.' section (or 'Other Names' or 'Known As').
-WCVP synonyms, common names, Other Cultivars, commonly misrepresented.
+-Include 'a.k.a.' section.
+WCVP synonyms, trade names, pattents, trademarks/registered, common names, Other Cultivars, misapplied, commonly misrepresented.
+Combine synonym information from WCVP with other plant anmes from the Gemini LLM together, indicating the source and also what kind of a name it is (scientific synonym, duplicate name, trade name, pattent, trademark, registered trademark, common name, missaplied, etc.).

 -Include origin, history, background,

--Include physical description of plant.
+-Include physical description of plant. plant size-Height/width, growth rate, Plant shape, plant overall texture, floliage shape, foliage size, foliage texture, foliage color, variation throughout the year, Flowering period, flower color and description, description of base/rooting system- type (bulb, rhizonme, etc.), size, shape, etc.

 -Include growing conditions.

 How to train the system to return high quality information by iterating over it.
 Ask the questions about the answer like: Are you sure?
 Is there possibly another answer?
+Is this the only answer?
+Explain why.
 Justify your answer.

-Have the Code Assistant console conversation streamed to a file alongside the source code.
-This will get backed up and versions with Github.
-When the conversation gets reset start a new file.

 Test and optimize searching.
 Make sure it can handle input in various forms and types of names (synonyms, trademarks, common names, etc.) to identify the correct plant name.